NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 32. Kruskal JB.
 1964.
 Nonmetric multidimensional scaling: a numerical method.
 Psychometrika 29:115-129.

 33. Clarke KR.
 1993.
 Non-parametric multivariate analyses of changes in community structure.
 Aust J Ecol 18:117-143.

-## DATA AVAILABILITY

-MeLSI is freely available at https://github.com/NathanBresette/MeLSI under the MIT license.
-All validation data and analysis scripts are included in the package repository.
-The Atlas1006 and DietSwap datasets are available through the R microbiome package (https://microbiome.github.io/).